amin-da/javascript_interview_bank/README.md

 Also it will be good if you make any useful changes in it and send pull request to publish.

 As you probably guess this is not a regular text file and this is an **\*.md** file.
-To edit this kind of files you can anything you want but we recommend [StackEdit](https://stackedit.io/)
+To edit this kind of files you can anything you want but we recommend Github raw edit option (pencil symbol)

 ## Sections